nietoga/Basic3DJack/README.md

 * Main.jack: It draws a "boat" on the screen wich you can rotate using A S D W.
 * Vector3.jack: It's a class for representing tridimensional vectors.
 * Matrix44.jack: It's a class for representing 4x4 matrices and generating default transformation matrices used in computer graphics.
+* Plotter3.jack: It's a class developed in order to simplify the drawing of the meshes.
 * Util.jack: It's a simple utility class.